marktolson/pooshit/README.md

 The application performs the following steps:

 1. **Connect**: Establishes SSH and SFTP connections to the remote server
+2. **Create Remote Directory**: Automatically creates the remote folder if it doesn't exist
-2. **Sync Files**: Uploads files from local to remote folder
+3. **Sync Files**: Uploads files from local to remote folder
    - Skips files and directories matching ignore patterns
    - Only uploads modified files
    - Shows progress bar with current operation
-3. **Stop Containers**: Stops and removes any running Docker containers using the specified image
+4. **Stop Containers**: Stops and removes any running Docker containers using the specified image
-4. **Remove Image**: Removes the existing Docker image
+5. **Remove Image**: Removes the existing Docker image
-5. **Build Image**: Builds a new Docker image from the Dockerfile in the remote folder
+6. **Build Image**: Builds a new Docker image from the Dockerfile in the remote folder
-6. **Run Container**: Starts a new container with the specified run arguments
+7. **Run Container**: Starts a new container with the specified run arguments

 ### Pull Mode